vjbautista8/zoho-catalyst-the-crm-carpenters-webiste-not-offiicial-webiste-reactJS/README.md

 # vjbautista8-zoho-catalyst-the-crm-carpenters-webiste-not-offiicial-webiste-reactJS
 This is for learning only.
-This is not associated in any official website, although the element are based on http://www.thecrmcarpenters.com
+This is not associated in any official website, although the elements are based on http://www.thecrmcarpenters.com

 [DEMO LINK](https://catalyst-wizard-771945458.development.catalystserverless.com/app/)